frouo/lembot-public-website/blog/[21-05-10] welcome.md

 Lembot is an online automation tool dedicated to [lemlist](https://lemlist.com).

-It automatically exports your Lemlist campaign results and activities in your Google Sheets.
+Lembot automatically exports your Lemlist data (reports, activities, leads) into your Google Sheets.

 Lembot aims to be your automation partner throughout your journey with Lemlist 🚀